sirthias/parboiled2/README.md

     This has type `Rule1[Person]`.
 The top elements of the value stack are popped off and replaced by an instance of the case class if they match in number, order and types to the case class members.
-This is great for building AST_-like structures!
-Check out the Calculator2__ example to see this form in action.
+This is great for building AST-like structures!
+Check out the Calculator2 example to see this form in action.

     Note that there is one quirk: For some reason this notation stops working if you explicitly define a companion object for your case class.
 You'll have to write `~> (Person(_, _))` instead.